alexteal/minecraft-server-controller/README.md

 # Minecraft Server Controller
 This is a simple controller using the AWS cli through Flask, with a (very) simple UI built in react.
 I take very little credit for the code written, and instead offer my grattitude to those who's code was absorbed by gpt-4.

+## Usage
+First, set the global ip address for the Flask server in `./src/App.tsx`, then set an environment variable with your AWS instance ID named `INSTANCE_ID`.
+Setup the AWS cli client on your machine, then run the servers.

+run `npm start` to get the UI going and `python3 ./server-contr*` to get the Flask backend going.

+It should be reachable wherever the npm launcher says it is.

 ## Available Scripts

 In the project directory, you can run: